-In hindsight I noticed that I read too much news.
-I started reading RSS feeds from as many security blogs as I could until those feeds engulfed me alive.
-Then I tried Twitter, and followed 1.5k people on the security community.
-Now my timeline adds a tweet after every 15 seconds.
-It also didn't work well.
+In hindsight, I realized that I read too much news.
+I started reading RSS feeds from as many security blogs as I could, until those feeds overwhelmed me.
+Then I tried Twitter and followed 1.5k people in the security community.
+Now, my timeline adds a tweet every 15 seconds.
+However, it didn't work well.

-Now, more than ever, it's impossible to catch up with everything.
-Not to mention that clickbait are diluted across the news and makes our effort to be up-to-date even harder.
-There is too much information overload.
+Now, more than ever, it's impossible to keep up with everything.
+Not to mention that clickbait is scattered across the news, making it even harder to stay up-to-date.
+There is an information overload.

-Instead of RSS, I keep one tab on Hacker News, another on Reddit, one tab on Digg, because it summarizes Twitter for me and I do eventual checks on my Twitter and LinkedIn timeline.
-My favorite links go to Pocket and I tag them in case I need to find them again, which happens by the way.
+Instead of RSS, I keep one tab on Hacker News, another on Reddit, and one on Digg because it summarizes Twitter for me.
+I occasionally check my Twitter and LinkedIn timelines.
+My favorite links go to Pocket, and I tag them in case I need to find them again, which happens by the way.

-But if I read the same news as everybody, we all will end up knowing the same thing.
-I'm assuming that everybody reads the news everyday, which isn't true in the first place.
+But if I read the same news as everybody else, we will all end up knowing the same things.
+I'm assuming that everybody reads the news every day, which isn't true in the first place.

-And as nobody can catch up all the news anyways, perhaps the order of what you read doesn't matter as well.
-When you talk to someone you have something new to share, so have this other person.
+And since nobody can catch up with all the news anyway, perhaps the order in which you read doesn't matter either.
+When you talk to someone, you have something new to share, and so does the other person.

-In the end of the day we tend to read only what we enjoy the most rather than what we should be reading.
+At the end of the day, we tend to read what we enjoy the most rather than what we should be reading.
 It means that people in the same industry follow different influencers.

-Reading too much news turn you into someone who is able to talk about many topics, but maybe at a shallow/intermediate level.
-If you focus on learning a skill you'll have less topics to talk about, but those will come with greater details.
+Reading too much news turns you into someone who can talk about many topics, but maybe at a shallow or intermediate level.
+If you focus on learning a skill, you'll have fewer topics to talk about, but you'll know them in greater detail.

-Sometimes we have to focus on news.
-Sometimes we have to focus on polishing a new skill.
-And sometimes we need to do both everyday.
-Everyone does these things differently and that's precisely what makes people complement each other in a team.
+Sometimes we have to focus on the news.
+Sometimes we have to focus on honing a new skill.
+And sometimes we need to do both every day.
+Everyone approaches these things differently, and that's precisely what makes people complement each other in a team.